avinetworks/sdk/python/avi/sdk/samples/cust_scripts/readme.txt

-This directory contains all the custom scripts that can be used by the customer.
+This directory contains the control scripts samples for Avi

 1. server_down_script.py  : This file contains the script which can be invoked via the alert action when a SERVER_DOWN Alert is generated.

+2. control_script_se_route_update.py : This ControlScript is executed on the
+   Avi Controller every time there is a CC_IP_ATTACHED or a CC_IP_DETACHED event.

+3.